 Chris Williamson with project Flexypix (Electrical Engineering Division, Department of Engineering)

-David Llewellyn-Jones with project Pico Authentication (Computer Laboratory)
+David Llewellyn-Jones with project Cambridge Authentication (Computer Laboratory)

 David Fairen Jimenez with project Tarsis (Department of Chemical Engineering & Biotechnology)